-Upon confirming that bullying has occurred, the accused student will be charged with bullying and given an age-appropriate consequence as defined by Paulding County School District Board Policy JD Student Discipline.
+Upon confirming that bullying has occurred, the accused student will be charged with bullying and given an age-appropriate consequence as defined by Paulding County School District Student Code of Conduct.

 Students in grades six (6) through twelve (12) found to have committed the offense of bullying for the third time in a school year shall be recommended to a tribunal for expulsion and assignment to an alternative school.